Accessing Census and ACS Data in Python#

 Shape: (1907, 13)

-The shapefile projection is: EPSG:32617
+The shapefile projection is: epsg:32617

 By printing the shapefile, we can see that the shapefile also has 1907 rows (1907 tracts).
 This number matches with the number of census records that we have on file.
 Perfect!